MS MIS Career Checklist

 International Students: Attend various CRC international workshops

-In addition, attend all appropriate workshops provided by International Student Services (ISS), especially those pertaining to Optional Practical Training (OPT) and/or Curricular Practical Training (CPT)
+• In addition, attend all appropriate workshops provided by International Student Services, especially those pertaining to Optional Practical Training (OPT) and/or Curricular Practical Training (CPT).

 Schedule a practice interview

-After attending an Advanced Interviewing workshop, schedule a practice interview with Melissa Ruggiero via BizLink to set a baseline interview.
-This will help you be prepared in case an employer calls you for an interview unexpectedly
+After watching the Advanced Interviewing workshop series and viewing the CRC interviewing guide and tips, schedule a practice interview with your career advisor via BizLink to set a baseline interview.
+This will help you be prepared in case an employer calls you for an interview unexpectedly.

 Register with Bullseye

-Bullseye lists jobs, internships, on-campus interviews, company information sessions, career fairs, etc. for technical roles and even business opportunities.
+• Bullseye lists jobs, internships, on-campus interviews, company information sessions, career fairs, etc. for technical roles and even business opportunities.
 Do not miss out on this valuable resource.
-Companies come to campus for technical candidates (i.e. Bloomberg, Microsoft and more) so they collaborate with Career Services, which serves engineering and computer science.
-But some of these companies also have less technical roles better filled by our MIS students.
+Companies come to campus for technical candidates (i.e. Bloomberg, Microsoft and more) so they collaborate with the Career Design Center, which serves engineering, business, computer science and data science students.
+But some of these companies also have less technical roles.

 Be aware of deadlines

-If you are interested in a company who does not recruit on campus, consider attending a national career fair and view the college hiring section of those companies’ websites early as there may be early résumé deadlines.
+• If you are interested in a company that does not recruit on campus, consider attending a national career fair and view the college hiring section of those companies’ websites early.
+Application deadlines could begin as early as June (a whole year before graduation).

 Start learning how to write cover letters and networking emails